 “I wonder what they’re going to do for me for my birthday.
 I planned such a great day for their birthday, and they loved it.
 But they haven’t even mentioned my birthday yet this year.
 What if they forget completely?
 Like they forgot to congratulate me when I got that promotion.
 Or like how they forget even the little things, like the fact that I don’t like ginger.
 How can I have a partner who doesn’t know I don’t like ginger?!”

-At this point, the rules that you’ve made up in your head about how a partner should behave, what your relationship should be like and what you deserve have completely overtaken all of the positive emotions you had before when your love was still blind.
-Things our partner does are no longer thrilling; the flaws are no longer “cute,” and they can even become an annoyance over time.
+At this point, the rules that you’ve made up in your head about how a partner will behave, what your relationship will be like and what you deserve have completely overtaken all of the positive emotions you had before when your love was still blind.
+Things our partner does are no longer thrilling.
+Their flaws are no longer “cute.”
+Instead, their flaws become annoying when love is no longer blind.

-And when we let the little things start to stack up, we start feeling resentment, or built-up tension toward our partner.
-That can escalate into a series of rejections that become toxic or abrasive – and ultimately simmers into a general feeling of repression, or learned helplessness, where you lower your expectations so much that you no longer feel any needs being met in the relationship, so you turn to other outlets for your love and attention, like your work, children, friend group or hobbies.
+When we start to let the little things stack up, we begin feeling resentment or built-up tension toward our partners.
+We start to punish our partners for their flaws.
+That can escalate into a series of rejections that become toxic or abrasive – and ultimately simmers into a general feeling of repression, or learned helplessness, where you lower your expectations so much that you no longer feel any needs being met in the relationship.
+When this happens, you turn to other outlets for your love and attention, like your work, children, friend group or hobbies.

 Sounds terrible, right?
-The good news is that you can nip it in the bud by maintaining a feeling of attraction to your partner through the power of polarity.
-Watch Tony explain this concept.
+The good news is that you can learn the five disciplines of love and learn how to maintain a feeling of attraction to your partner through the power of polarity.

-To get a deep dive into polarization and what it means for your relationship, consider attending Tony’s marquee event, Date with Destiny, or see some of his popular relationship products.
+To get a deep dive into polarization and what it means for your relationship, consider attending Tony’s marquee event, Date With Destiny.
+You can also gain clarity on how to build a passionate and strong relationship with Tony’s Ultimate Relationship Program.
 If your relationship matters to you, it’s not too late to save it.
-Love may be blind early on in new relationships, but you can find a way to clearly see and appreciate your partner as time goes on.
+Love may be blind early on in new relationships, but with the proper insights and principles, you can find a way to clearly see and appreciate your partner as time goes on.

 Header image © Arman25/shutterstock